 Please mark the appropriate box for the replacement vessel:

-The information I am submitting in order to establish my vessel’s size and horsepower specifications accurately represents the vessel specifications as of today’s date.
+The information I am submitting in order to establish my vessel’s length and horsepower specifications accurately represents the vessel specifications as of today’s date.

 Information previously submitted to NOAA Fisheries for the replacement vessel accurately represents the vessel’s specifications as of today’s date.